 This continued for almost five years and Eleanor was no closer to discovering Theodore’s secret.
 Finally, on an otherwise quiet Mohday evening, at the beginning of Andrad, when the leaves had just begun to turn, a tremendous explosion shook the neighborhood.
 Still in her night dress, Eleanor dashed down the stairs with Henry in tow, and ran out into the street.
 They both looked in awe at the Beem home, or what was left of it, since much of the roof was no longer there.
 A cloud of smoke billowed over the house, and as it began to dissipate, Eleanor saw a form take shape.

 “Is it?
 Could it be?
 Oh my goodness, it’s…”

-One of the most beautiful airships they had ever seen, rose from the rubble of the Beem house and through the remnants of the roof.
-It cut a fine shape.
-It had red and yellow piping on it.
-The figure in the cockpit was unmistakably Theodore Emelior Beem, but with a ridiculous hat and a set of goggles atop his head.
+One of the most beautiful airships they'd ever seen rose from the rubble of the Beem house and through the remnants of the roof.
+It cut a fine shape, with its red and yellow piping.
+The figure in the cockpit was unmistakably Theodore Emelior Beem, but with a ridiculous hat, a set of goggles atop his head and his cat poking out her head alongside him.
 The neighborhood looked to the sky in stunned silence and above them rose a triumphant voice.

 “Excelsior!
 I did it!,” yelled Theodore with an upraised fist, as his airship flew into the horizon.